Tell us about yourself:

 Why did you decide to pursue your involvement?

 I think I have always wanted to work with people to deliberate and arrive at some sort of consensus about what the truth really is.
 It’s not about singling people out, but rather coming to understand and realize that different people have different priorities and concerns.
 As a journalist, the innate ability to synthesize numerous varying viewpoints is quite unique and powerful.

-Why do you think your organization is important and meaningful on campus?
+Why do you think your involvement is important and meaningful on campus?

-How did your work with Zeta Psi give you the opportunity to use your gifts and passions?
+How does your work with the Curley Center for Sports Journalism allow you to use your gifts and talents?

 My work with specifically the Curley Center for Sports Journalism allows me to create films and explore stories that may, at times, be outside the public limelight.
 For instance, my most recent short documentary (https://vimeo.com/373054914/68e3823908) addressed the slow emergence of a Team USA Olympic handball team prior to the 2028 Los Angeles Olympics, for which the U.S. possesses an automatic bid.
 Team handball is a fairly obscure sport stateside, and it was truly a pleasure interviewing the great athletes and human beings who persevere through the sport’s challenges.
 Two days ago, my handball film was accepted into the 2020 Dunedin (Florida) International Film Festival!
 I attended the 2019 edition of the festival thanks to a grant from the Schreyer Honors College, as a film I shot in Paris with Amnesty International (https://youtu.be/GD9vZTYkbLc) was also selected!
 Thus, whether it’s Schreyer, the Curley Center, PLA, or PSN News, this involvement serves as a gateway to countless opportunities!

 How can journalism make a difference in this world and on campus?